-In this article I'll cover ten different types of presentation styles.
+In this article I'll cover over ten different presentation formats.
 I'll also give you the pros and cons of each style to help you choose which one's best for you.

 But first, let's look at some great professionally designed template options that'll complement any presentation style.

 Find Great PowerPoint Presentation Templates on Envato Elements